Cetuximab: Medical uses

 In the US, cetuximab is indicated for the treatment of head and neck cancer and colorectal cancer.

 In the EU, cetuximab is indicated for the treatment of epidermal growth factor receptor (EGFR)-expressing, RAS wild-type metastatic colorectal cancer and for the treatment of squamous cell cancer of the head and neck.

 Head and neck cancer

-Cetuximab was approved by the US Food and Drug Administration (FDA) in March 2006, for use in combination with radiation therapy for treating squamous cell carcinoma of the head and neck (SCCHN) or as a single agent in people who have had prior platinum-based therapy.
-The IMCL-9815 Phase III Registration Trial, the addition of cetuximab to radiotherapy improved clinical outcomes regardless of p16 or HPV status versus radiotherapy alone.
+Cetuximab was approved by the US Food and Drug Administration (FDA) in March 2006, for use in combination with radiation therapy for treating squamous-cell carcinoma of the head and neck (SCCHN) or as a single agent in people who have had prior platinum-based therapy.
+In the IMCL-9815 phase III registration trial, the addition of cetuximab to radiotherapy improved clinical outcomes regardless of p16 or HPV status versus radiotherapy alone.
 However, subsequent studies and clinical trials (NRG Oncology RTOG 1016 and De-ESCALaTE HPV) suggested cetuximab was significantly inferior in overall and progression-free survival, when compared with cisplatin.